 Treatment and prognosis

 Total excision should be the aim of therapy and is curative in a vast majority of cases.
 Overall there is 90% 1-year-survival, and 77% 5-year-survival 10.

-The differential is essentially that of choroid plexus tumours.
+The differential is essentially that of other choroid plexus tumours:

-choroid plexus carcinoma (CPC) : can be very difficult on imaging alone
+choroid plexus carcinoma: can be very difficult on imaging alone

 - almost exclusively found in young children 7

 When located in the posterior fossa in children (less common) other tumours to be considered include:

 - 1. Steven DA, Mcginn GJ, Mcclarty BM.
 A choroid plexus papilloma arising from an incidental pineal cyst.
 AJNR Am J Neuroradiol.
 1996;17 (5): 939-42.
 AJNR Am J Neuroradiol (abstract) - Pubmed citation

 - 2. Jaiswal AK, Jaiswal S, Sahu RN et-al. Choroid plexus papilloma in children: Diagnostic and surgical considerations.
 J Pediatr Neurosci.
 2009;4 (1): 10-6.
 J Pediatr Neurosci (full text) - doi:10.4103/1817-1745.49100 - Free text at pubmed - Pubmed citation

 - 3. Singh A, Vermani S, Shruti S. Choroid plexus carcinoma: report of two cases.
 Indian J Pathol Microbiol.
 52 (3): 405-7. doi:10.4103/0377-4929.55009 - Pubmed citation